D3jag0re/myaz-cloud-resume-challenge/Week 1/readme.md

 ## Deploy On Static Website (+DevOps Mod)

 I have decided to use Terraform from the beginning of this challenge to tackle any IaC needs.
+My TF file will need to do the following:
+  - [ ] Create Resource Group
+  - [ ] Create Blob Storage
+  - [ ]

 ## Week 1: Building The Front End [ ]
   - [X] Azure environment setup